.Introduction

 What makes an equity research exercise comprehensive?

 Though equity research exercise could potentially be a theoretical exercise where an Equity Research analyst puts in a few hours’ of efforts, crunch numbers, and comes up with a recommendation.
-These models are almost always prepared and just need P&L, Balance Sheet, and Cashflow numbers, which are available in the public domain for a listed stock, fed in, to find out the valuation and the recommendation for the stock.
+Analysts almost always prepare these models and simply feed in the P&L, Balance Sheet, and Cash Flow numbers—readily available in the public domain for listed stocks—to determine the valuation and recommendation for the stock.

 It is however the further details that determine the quality of the research.
 These are a variety of sources, qualitative inputs and their quantification, Evaluation of the ongoing news and buzz related to the stock, social media activity, rumors, and the subjective calls of analyst that makes the difference.
 It’s amazing that some analysts even track the brand of the watch that the CEO wears to the analyst conferences.
 They make subjective calls on the stock on an information point as minute as that or say body language of the management in a conference call.